Public Trademark Search: Everything You Need to Know

 A trademark attorney isn't essential to conducting a trademark search.
 However, they can help you check all available databases, including internationally registered marks, to confirm that the marks you want to register are free to use.
 Also, if your search yields similar marks, an attorney can provide legal advice regarding how you can move forward with your trademark registration.

 If you need help with a public trademark search, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.